stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 - We can specify extensions and validation layers at both the instance and device level, however more recent Vulkan implementations will ignore layers specified at the device level (we retain both for backwards compatibility).

-The `build` method populates a Vulkan descriptor for the logical device and invokes the API:
+The `build` method populates a Vulkan descriptor for the logical device:

 ```java
 public LogicalDevice build() {